acibilous/sfcc-catalog-reducer/README.md

         },
     },
     "productsConfig": { // OPTIONAL
-        "inclusions": [], // array of product ids needs to be included bypassing counter "includeIfDependency": false, // include parent product if inclusion is dependency with all parent dependencies "includeChildren": true // include dependencies
-    },
-    "productsConfig": { // OPTIONAL
         "onlineFlagCheck": true // To perform online-flag=true check (OPTIONAL, true by default) },
     "generateMissingRecords": { // OPTIONAL.
 Require inventory and pricebook catalogs with at least one record